xhyabunny/nodos/README.md

 - 5MB+ RAM
 #
-### We hope you enjoy using Nod OS. 💝
+### We hope you enjoy using nodos. 💝
 - Programmed by [xhyabunny](https://github.com/xhyabunny)
 - Tested by [SanicBTW](https://github.com/SanicBTW)
 - File System by [Gabolate](https://github.com/Gabolate)

-Nod-OS by xhyabunny™ © 2023
+nodos by xhyabunny™ © 2023